xitrum-framework/xitrum-doc/guide/intro.rst

   `All Google's best practices <http://code.google.com/speed/page-speed/docs/rules_intro.html>`_ like conditional GET are applied for client-side caching.
   You can also force browsers to always send request to server to revalidate cache before using.
-* Routes are automatically collected in the spirit of JAX-RS (but without annotations!) and Rails Engines.
+* Routes are automatically collected in the spirit of JAX-RS and Rails Engines.
 You don't have to declare all routes in a single place.
   Think of this feature as distributed routes.
 You can plug an app into another app.
   If you have a blog engine, you can package it as a JAR file, then you can put